SystemSpace/Compendium/compendium.rst

   SYNAPSE officials do sometimes wear bodysuits, which are kinda glass-like with these triangle shapes which reflect space.

+  For eNdymioN: just a black suit with a few red lines which meet to form the endymioN logo.

 Is the original user who created SYNAPSE still around?
   Sadly, no. But it was taken over by someone else.